Las Vegas Valley picking up the pieces after powerful windstorm — PHOTOS

 No timeline has been announced for when Tropicana will be cleared.

-Ovad Metab, 38, works as a salesman at a Mattress Firm next to a collapsed stoplight on Tropicana Ave.
+Ovad Metab, 38, works as a salesman at a Mattress Firm next to a collapsed traffic signal on Tropicana.
 He came to work only to find out the store had no electricity.
 Metab learned he was being sent home for the day around 9:30 a.m., he said.

 “I never saw something like that, especially here in Vegas,” Metab added.
 “It’s sad to see the city, the roads going on like that.”